jsphwllng/jsphwllng.github.io/brag.md

 ----------------------------

 *   Assisted the product engineers in debugging various services, including recording, GoCD pipelines, managing out of hour deployments, and certificate renewal.
-*   Led multiple incident retrospectives.
+*   Led multiple incident retrospectives and redesigned the incident retro process.
 *   Collaborated with cross-functional teams to implement essential dial-in infrastructure.
 *   Fostered cross-engineering team communication through a new show-and-tell format.